 Through the generosity of corporate, individual and class donors, we are able to offer competitive grants ranging from $600 to $3,000 for students who accept unpaid or low-paying internships.

-*Please note: This award is taxable inclime, therefore taxes will be withheld at the time of distribution.
-Please plan accordingly, due to federal regulations this cannot be changed .
+*Please note: This award is taxable income, therefore taxes will be withheld at the time of distribution.
+Please plan accordingly, as this cannot be waived due to federal regulations.

-Late January: Virtual information session available for viewing
+Late January - Mid March: Virtual Information session available for viewing

-You may view the virtual session in lieu of participating in one in-person session but must follow the instructions provided at the end of the presentation in order to verify that you have watched the entire video.
+You must follow the instructions provided at the end of the presentation in order to verify that you have watched the entire video.